Credit Suisse's Verde hedge fund betting on a Brazilian rate cut

-SAO PAULO (Reuters) - Money managers at Credit Suisse Group AG’s CSHG Verde FIC FIM, the biggest Brazilian hedge fund, are betting the nation’s central bank will soon begin to cut interest rates to revive a flagging economy.
+SAO PAULO, July 11 (Reuters) - Money managers at Credit Suisse Group AG’s CSHG Verde FIC FIM, the biggest Brazilian hedge fund, are betting the nation’s central bank will soon begin to cut interest rates to revive a flagging economy.

 Verde stands by its bet that Brazil’s currency, the real, will fall despite central bank efforts to prop it up, as concerns grow over the sustainability of public finances and external accounts, the managers said in a letter to investors distributed on Friday.